ElmerCSC/elmerfem/elmerice/Solvers/Documentation/GaussianSimulationSolver.md

 For an application to uncertainty quantification in ice sheet modeling, using the *diffusion operator* covariance type, see Bulthuis and Larour (2022).

 ### Implementation

 See the generic documentation for [CovarianceUtils](#Covariance_Module) for details on the possible choices to construct the covariance matrix $C$ and for the factorization.

 It the solver variable is a vector, each component contains a different realization, otherwise each call to the solver (e.g. during steady-state iterations) will give a different realization.

+If the solver is called several times, e.g. in steady state-iterations a new random varaible will be produced.

+> :warning: This solver depends on the a **random generator**.
+Elmer always initialize a seed at start-up.
+> This seed can be changed with the keyword *Random Number Seed = Integer ...* (default: 314159265) in the **Simulation section**.
+> This means that, if the seed is not changed, the solver will produce the same realisation (or serie of realisations) each time.
+> A way to change the seed has also been introduced in the solver and can be changed with the keyword *Random Seed = Integer* in the **solver section**.

 ### Known Bugs and Limitations